NicasHeydorn/harmonica/README.md

 ### Demo

-To see Harmonica in action, see the demo project in the /demo directory.
+To see Harmonica in action, see http://nicasheydorn.github.io/harmonica/harmonica_demo.html .

 ### Feedback

 If you have suggestions, feel free to contact me.